I finally did it…

-The ads were here to cover the running costs of the site but now that my credit card search tool is generating revenue, the ads are gone!
+The ads were here to cover the running costs of the site but now that the revenue from my credit card search tool does that, the ads are gone!

 The other thing I’m excited about is the removal of the sidebar from my posts.

 When reading other articles on the internet, I noticed that I really enjoyed the experience on some sites but not on others.

 I tried to figure out what it was about the sites that I liked and it boiled down to these things:

 - No Distractions

 Not having a sidebar means that there are no longer any other graphics vying for your attention when you’re reading.